JustANipple/huddle-landing-page-with-curved-sections/README.md

 ### Continued development

 Structuring this page with all the waves made hard organizing spaces.
 I realized later that i could've used a wave for every section to make them the same height, making it easier to gap them using grids
+I'll work harder on these projects to train my eyes to see these patterns

 ### Useful resources